aady501/software-defect-predictor/README.md

 ## 1. Setup

 ## 2. Usage
-The main function takes one input: repository_url and outputs commits on stdout
+The main function just takes one input: repository_url (string)

-Run: `main.py repository_url`
+Run: `main.py <paste your git based repository url for which you wish to classify the commits>`

+Output: Writes `predictions.csv` in the current working directory.

 ## References